ULA MVDR Spectrum

 Output

-The spatial spectrum returned as a non-negative real vector-column.
-Each entry represents the magnitude of the estimated spatial spectrum.
-Each entry corresponds to an angle given by the Scan angles (deg) parameters.
+The spatial spectrum returned as a non-negative real column vector.
+Each record represents the value of the estimated spatial spectrum.
+Each entry corresponds to the angle set by the Scan angles (deg) parameter.

 Data types: Float16